TheCoolDoge/NG-5-revival-project/README.md

-# Antimatter Dimensions - NG+5 Version
+# Antimatter Dimensions - NG+5 Version revival project
-This is my modification of Aarex's modification of Antimatter Dimensions.
-It's modception now.
+All of the credits go to the original creators, Hevipelle (Who made Antimatter Dimensions) and Jacorb90 (Who made NG+5).
-Note: If any bugs are present, please let me know at REDACTED :)
+In order to make the mod work you must import this save file for the time being: https://pastebin.com/Q55eg67C